Azure/iot-hub-device-update-yocto/README.md

 # iot-hub-device-update-yocto
-A Yocto Project for the Device Update for IotHub
+A Proof-Of-Concept for the Yocto Project for the Device Update for IotHub